 To align with existing Client authentication user experience for HTTP Basic or HTTP Digest authentication, the OAuth2 Authentication Server SHOULD use HTTP Basic or HTTP Digest authentication rather than presenting an authentication dialog page using its own web content.
-If that isn't practical, an OAuth2 Authorization Service used in an IPP printing workflow A Printer that incorporates OAuth2 authentication into its solution SHOULD direct a Client to an authentication page that facilitates an appropriate presentation on even limited Client systems such as smart phones.-
+If that isn't practical, an OAuth2 Authorization Service used in an IPP printing workflow SHOULD direct a Client to an authentication page that facilitates an appropriate presentation on even limited Client systems such as smart phones.